RWBuild/package_guhemba-payment-laravel/readme.md

   $qrcode = Guhemba::generateQrcode($amount, $paymentReference)->getQrcode();
 ```

-Note: when you are expecting guhemba to send you a feedback when a transaction is done
+Note: when you are expecting guhemba to send you a feedback when a transaction is done, then you should send the
+      `$paymentReference` when gerating a Qrcode.
+But also you need to provide a `payment_confirmation_endpoint` in your wallet settings. this endpoint must accept `POST` request.

+      The endpoint will be hitted when the transaction is completed and it's will contain the following response:

+      ```php
+        [
+            'payment_reference' => 'Your-provided-payment-ref',
+            'transaction_token' => 'string'
+        ]
+      ```

 ## 5. Get transaction Info using transaction token